-Overweight kids are more likely to be the victim of bullying; sometimes they are also more likely to be a bully themselves.
+Children who are at increased weight are more likely to be the victim of bullying.
 Bullying can be verbal (e.g., name calling, teasing), physical (e.g., pushing, shoving), and/or relational (e.g., spreading rumors, being left out).
-Bullying can lead to psychological disorders (see above) if untreated.

 Kids and teens dealing with any of the above issues may benefit from talking with a psychologist or other mental health provider (counselor, therapist).
 Psychologists can help kids and teens with these and other issues by listening and helping them to process and change thoughts, behaviors, and interactions.